BrickMMO/pab-documentation/v1/pab-v1-process.markdown

     DB_PASSWORD=root
     ```

-    At this point you can open open the BrickMMO Colours home page.
-It will be empty, but there should be no PHP errors.
+    At this point you can open open the BrickMMO PAB import page.
+It will output some location related data.

         > [!TIP]
         > Steps six through thirteen have a project task in GitHub.
 Make sure to assign these tasks when starting.
 And then use these tasks to create your branch and a pull request when done.

-6. **Home Page**

-    Modify the home page.
-Review the [Rebrickable Database Structure](https://rebrickable.com/api/v3/docs/) and the tables in phpMyAdmin to see what data is avaiable to put on the home page.
-Make these changes to the `/index.php` file.
-Don't worry too much about the design yet.

-        > [!NOTE]
-        > At this point do not worry about the design.
-Just use basic HTML, black text, and Times New Roman.
-No CSS needed.

-7. **Theme Page**
+4. **Regions**

+    The stores are gouped by region (contenant) and country.

+    Within the first loop (but outside the second loop), there is a `$country` variable.
+Inside this variable there is a region name (two capital letters), a country name (two capital letters), and a country ID (a long string of characters and numbers and dashes).

+    Using this data add a record to the regions.
+However, because multiple countries can belong to a region, you will needd to check to see if the region has already been inserted.
+You code will be something like this:

+    ```
+    QUERY DATABASE FOR REGION

+    IF REGION IS FOUND
+        PUT FOUND REGION ID IN A VARIABLE

+    ELSE IF REGINO IS NOT FOUND
+        INSERT NEW REGION
+        PUT NEW REGION ID IN A VARIABLE
+    ```

+    If writting a query in PHP is a hard step, start by just outputting the region name.
+Then write and output your query.
+And once you are happy with it, try running it.

+8. **Countries**

+    Still within the first loop, use the data in the `$country` variable to add a record to the countries table.

+   Make sure to use the region ID from the previous step as the value for the `region_id` field.

    On the home page you will link each theme to `\theme.php?id=1`.
 The number one will be replaced with the `id` value form the theme table.
 It will look something like this:

     ```php
     <?php while($theme = mysqli_fetch_assoc($result)): ?>